Wolverine971/9takes/src/blog/people/musicians/Grimes.md

 <p class="firstLetter">Grimes, the Canadian singer-songwriter, music producer, and visual artist, has captivated audiences with her avant-garde music and ever-evolving persona.
 Beyond the outlandish outfits and ethereal vocals, however, lies a complex inner world that the Enneagram, a personality typing system, helps us understand.</p>

-> **Disclaimer** This analysis of Grimes's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Grimes.
+> **Disclaimer** This analysis of Grimes's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Grimes.

 <div
 	style="display: flex;